yavyx/PaIntDB/PaIntDB _issues.md

         - Check file format
 - Save mapped dictionary to JSON file.
 - Use os module for paths
+- - Fix subnetworks in flat lists ()

 ### Separate
 Assigning all parent GO terms for Pseudomonas genes (to make subnetworks)